sbonds/azure-vmchooser-docs/bulkuploader/inputfile.md

 # Input File

-At the top of the BulkUploader you can see [a link to the "Sample CSC File"](http://vmchooser.com/vmchooser.csv) that you can use as a starting template.
+At the top of the BulkUploader you can see [a link to the "Sample CSV File"](https://www.vmchooser.com/vmchooser.csv) that you can use as a starting template.

 # Columns